ericcornelissen/svgo-action/docs/options.md

 the Action.
 If the Action did not do anything, it won't leave a comment.

 Alternatively, the _comments_ option can be used to configure the contents of comments by the Action.
-By setting the value to string, comments are enabled and the string will parsed as a template (see [commit message templating]).
+By setting the value to a string, comments are enabled and the string will parsed as a template (see [commit message templating]).

 ### Examples